Do you want your ad here?

 In short, No. For demonstration purposes I will be using a standard C compiler on my MacOS environment.
 This is purely optional and I will use it to show concepts inside a C program.

-If you are on a Windows OS you can check out Microsoft’s Visual C++ that includes a their C compiler (https://docs.microsoft.com/en-us/cpp/build/walkthrough-compile-a-c-program-on-the-command-line?view=msvc-160).
+If you are on a Windows OS you can check out Microsoft’s Visual C++ that includes a C compiler (https://docs.microsoft.com/en-us/cpp/build/walkthrough-compile-a-c-program-on-the-command-line?view=msvc-160).
 Also, you can download MingW at https://www.mingw-w64.org

 Let’s Do It!

 Before we get into using Panama’s APIs let's begin by looking at a Hello World example in the C programming language.
-By understanding what a C program consists of this will help us know how to invoke native code.
+By understanding what a C program consists of will help us know how to invoke native code.
 Later on we will write a pure Hello World Java program that will call into standard C (native) functions.

 Anatomy of a Hello World in C